mitthrawnuruodo/test-tailwind-menu-241121/README.md

 `npm run dev`

-Uses `npm-run-all` to sequensially run Tailwind and then Live-Server.
+Uses `npm-run-all` to run Tailwind and Live-Server in parallel.

 Annoyance 1: When it detects changes to the tailwind.css it does trigger a refresh, but you need to wait for Tailwind to finish building, and then updated style.css makes it refresh again.

-Annoyance 2: The logo svg tends to re-build itselt, covering the entire page, every time the css changes.
+Annoyance 2: The logo svg tends to re-build itself, covering the entire page, every time the css changes.

 ## Warnings in VS Code